 Campaign No. 3: The Future of Transit and Mobility

-Our third campaign, focused on Transit, was co-hosted by Marta Viciedo and Ralph Rosado.
+Our third campaign in 2016, focused on Transit, was co-hosted with Marta Viciedo and Ralph Rosado.
 In less than a week, the group swelled to over 1700 members, and more than 400 ideas were generated and discussed.
 The most popular idea was to engage community leaders and locals in a period of action where they actually ride public transit themselves to get a hands-on understanding of the issues.
 That idea came to life on December 9th, 2016 on the first-ever Public Transit Day.

 Click to Read: